pdfernhout/Cuis-Smalltalk-RedrawWhenClicked/README.md

 # Cuis-Smalltalk-RedrawWhenClicked
 An Mithril-inspired experiment to have Cuis morphs redraw when clicked or on other events

+Demo files:

+KfMithrilInspiredExperimentMorph.st : The first version sent to the list.

+KfMithrilInspiredExperimentMorph-v2.st : Adds rough first cut at support for subcomponents.

+====

 From an email I sent to the Cuis-Dev list: https://lists.cuis.st/mailman/archives/cuis-dev/2023-May/007403.html